City Guide for: Fira, Greece

 Best Time to Visit

-The best time to visit Fira is during the shoulder seasons, from April to May and September to October.
+The best time to visit Fira and Santorini is during the shoulder seasons, from April to May and September to October.
 The weather is pleasant, with warm temperatures and plenty of sunshine, and the crowds are smaller than during the peak summer months.
-July and August are the hottest and busiest months, with higher prices and more crowded conditions.
+The sea is warm enough for swimming, and you'll find better deals on accommodation and flights.

 Transportation